nikitavoloboev/data/programming-languages/javascript/js-libraries/js-libraries.md

 - [Uppy](https://github.com/transloadit/uppy) - Next open source file uploader for web browsers.
 - [ScrollReveal](https://github.com/scrollreveal/scrollreveal) - Animate elements as they scroll into view.
 - [Shiny](https://github.com/rikschennink/shiny) - Add shiny reflections to text, backgrounds, and borders on devices that support the DeviceMotion event.
+- [Hotkey Behavior](https://github.com/github/hotkey) - Trigger a action on element when keyboard hotkey is pressed.